 The choir travelled to Poland in July 2015 to partake in the Bydgoszcz Musical Impressions Competition and Festival which consisted of 19 competitors from 11 different countries around the world which embraced the different aspects of singing, dancing and orchestral ensembles.
 The choir walked away from the competition with a first-place prize sponsored by the Minister of Arts, Culture and Heritage for the choral section of the competition as well as a cash prize.

-The choir has been the recipient of the most popular choir at all competitions since 1998.
+The choir has been the recipient of the most popular choir (Audience prize) at all competitions since 1998.

 2017 was a very eventful year for the choir as we not only had our 50th reunion concert and celebrations, but also toured to Spain to participate in the Golden Voices of Barcelona Choral Competition, in which the choir did exceptionally well.

-The choir has been taking in youngsters for more than 50 years, shaping them and exposing them to music that they would otherwise never be exposed to.
+The choir has been taking in young people for more than 50 years, shaping them and exposing them to music that they would otherwise never be exposed to.
 We embrace the new South Africa wholeheartedly and hope that we can continue to share what we love most.